Our winters in Minnesota are so cold and snowy that’s it’s tempting to stay inside ALL THE TIME.

 My 7-year-old chose Winter’s Coming: A Story of Seasonal Change by Jan Thornhill.
 She loved the story of a young snowshoe hare named Lily, who has no idea what to expect from winter.
 As she talks to her many animal friends, she learns how they spend the winter and also how she will too.

-Now that you've read the books and are inspired to get outside, what are you going to do?
+Now that you’ve read these winter nature books and are inspired to get outside, what are you going to do?
 Sled, build a snowman, feed the birds?

 Maybe try one of these 10 Ways to Explore Nature in Winter.